Mauricio Vargas

-Mauricio "Mau" Vargas (born 10 August 1992) is a Costa Rican professional footballer who plays for Alajuelense.
+Mauricio "Mau" Vargas (born 10 August 1992) is a Costa Rican professional football coach and a former player.
+He works as a goalkeeping coach with American team Friends Falcons and a goalkeeping coordinator with FC Wichita.

 Early life

 Vargas was born in Somerville, New Jersey but moved to Alajuela, Costa Rica with his family when he was very young.
 He moved back to the New Jersey in his teens.
 He has four siblings including brothers Juan Pablo who also plays professional soccer and Mario who currently plays for CF Universidad de Costa Rica.

 Club career

 After moving to Costa Rica, Vargas played outfield positions for the academy of Liga Deportiva Alajuelense beginning at age 9 before becoming a goalkeeper at age 13.
 In 2010, he left Alajuelense and joined the academy of Albacete Balompié of the Spanish Segunda División before announcing his departure in April 2012.

 At this time Vargas returned to the United States and played college soccer for the Cougars of Barton Community College.
 He played for the team for three years before transferring to Friends University in Wichita, Kansas and playing for its team.
 He graduated with a degree in physical education in 2016.
 During his lone season on the team, he made 16 appearances and maintained a GAA of 1.049.
 While at Friends University, he also played for FC Wichita of the National Premier Soccer League for the 2015 season.
 During the season, he made 14 appearances for the club, as he recorded 6 shutouts and maintained a .79 goals against average.
 That season, he also helped FC Wichita claim the NPSL South Central Conference title in the club's inaugural season.
 Following the season, various teams inquired about signing the player including Major League Soccer clubs Columbus Crew SC, D.C.
 United, FC Dallas, and Sporting Kansas City.

 In December 2015 it was announced that Vargas had signed his first professional contract, joining the Pittsburgh Riverhounds of the United Soccer League.
 He made his professional debut for the club on 14 May 2016 in a 0–1 defeat to FC Cincinnati in front of a crowd of 23,375, a league record at that time.
 His performance in the match, which included saving eight of nine shots faced, earned Vargas USL Team of the Week honors.